WeblateOrg/weblate/docs/devel/translations.rst

 New strings can be made available for translation when they appear in the base file, called :ref:`component-new_base` (see :ref:`component`).
-If your file format doesn't require such a file, as is the case with most monolingual translation flows, you can start with empty files).
+If your file format doesn't require such a file, as is the case with most monolingual translation flows, you can start with empty files.

 .. _adding-translation: